stevenferrer/nero/README.md

 ## Motivation

 We heavily use the *[repository pattern](https://threedots.tech/post/repository-pattern-in-go/)* in our codebases and we often [write our queries manually](https://golang.org/pkg/database/sql/#example_DB_QueryContext).
 It becomes tedious, boring and repetitive as we have more and more tables/models to maintain.
-One small change and we end-up changing a lot of things in different places.

 So, we decided to experiment on creating this library to auto-generate our repository layer code.

 ## Goals